Novalnet-AG/oxideshop7-payment-integration-novalnet/README.md

-# oxide7Shop-payment-integration-novalnet
 # NOVALNET PAYMENT MODULE FOR OXID ESHOP
-Novalnet payment module for <a href="https://www.novalnet.com/modul/oxid-eshop-payment-module">OXID eShop</a> simplifies your daily work by automating the entire payment process, from checkout till collection.
-This module is designed to increase your sales by offering various payment methods on a one-page checkout.
+Novalnet payment module for <a href="https://www.novalnet.com/modul/oxid-eshop-payment-module">OXID eShop</a> simplifies your daily work by automating the entire payment process, from checkout to collection.
+This module is designed to increase sales by offering various payment methods on a one-page checkout.
 The module perfectly adjusted to the OXID eShop with a top-quality range of services of the payment provider.

-Novalnet payment module is available for the Oxid eshop versions 7 in the following languages in <b>EN, DE</b>
+Novalnet payment module is available for the Oxid eShop version 7.0 in the following languages in <b>EN, DE</b>

-Through individuality and flexibility, you can choose which payment methods and services you need.
+You can choose which payment methods and services you need through individuality and flexibility.
 Get seamless integration with the various types of payments and payment-related services integrated with a unique platform.

 ## Important functions for OXID eShop
 * Seamless and fast integration of the payment module